 Foam rollers are a great fitness tool that have a wide variety of uses.
-Rolling out parts of the body and pressure points on a foam roller can help lengthen and stretch the muscles, improve elasticity, relieve pain or tension and help in preventing possible injuries.
+By gently “rolling out” pressure points on a foam roller, you can help lengthen and stretch your sore muscles, improve elasticity, relieve pain or tension and even prevent future injuries.

 Most gyms have foam rollers available, but you can also buy your own in a sporting goods store or online.
 (They’re relatively affordable, too.)